khaale/DCEmulator/README.md

 # DCEmulator
-Emulation of achieving consensus in distributed systems, written on F# and Akkling.
+Playground project for F#, AkkaNET and Akkling - emulation of achieving consensus in distributed systems.